phuongng/preView/README.md

 # preView
-A group project of students for the Software Engineer 412 course at Towson University
+This website is a group project made by students for the Software Engineering COSC 412 course at Towson University.